 Travelling within Downtown Playa del Carmen

-Although taxis are readily available, downtown PDC is very pedestrian friendly for walking and biking with streets for pedestrian-only traffic and designated bike lanes.
+Although taxis are readily available, downtown PDC is a very pedestrian-friendly for walking and biking with streets for pedestrian-only traffic and designated bike lanes.
 No need to worry about any bus schedules here; just make sure to bring comfortable walking shoes!

 Travelling outside Downtown Playa del Carmen

 For trips outside of the downtown core of Playa del Carmen, you have an option to use buses and Colectivos (shared minivans).
 Both are good transportation options for day trips such as a visit to the famous Chichen Itza or Tulum ruins, Xcaret Park, Xel-Ha Park, Akumal, Cancun or other nearby resort properties.

 We generally found PDC public transportation to be affordable, convenient, well organised, efficient, and safe for all our daily adventures.

 Below are some of the various PDC public transportation choices for visitors in the Playa del Carmen, Cancun or Tulum areas of Mexico.

 Airport Transportation to Playa del Carmen from Cancun Airport

 Playa del Carmen has an airport, but it is for regional flights only.
 The closest international airport being Cancun International Airport (CUN).

 Tourists and locals most commonly use the ADO (Ah-Day-Oh) bus for travel from Cancun airport to PDC, operating every 30 minutes, from the Cancun airport Terminal 3 to the central PDC Tourist ADO bus terminal (located at 5th Ave. and Juarez Street).

 They are modern buses with air conditioning, clean washrooms, comfortable seats, entertainment, and WIFI.
 If your airplane lands at a different terminal, there are free airport shuttles to transfer passengers between terminals.

 To find the ADO bus stop at Terminal 3, you’ll have to exit the terminal and pass through the hallway of timeshare salespeople, private shuttles, tours salespeople and taxi drivers.
 Once outside the Terminal 3 exit on the right-hand side past the beverage stand, you’ll see a small red ADO ticket cart managed by employees with red shirts.